manish045/FlickrSearch/README.md

 Swift Package Manager

 Alamofire(v 4.9.1), SDWebImage, RealmSwift has been installed using swift package manager.
-In case of missing package dependency to your Xcode project, select File > Swift Packages > Add Package Dependency and enter its repository URL.
+In case of missing package dependency in Xcode project, go to File > Packages > Reset Package Caches wait for it to be finished.
+Once done clean the build and run the app.